pulibrary/drds-handbook-deprecated/work_cycles.md

 use zoom throughout the day to demonstrate software functionality or bugs, or when a slack conversation becomes unwieldy.

-Finally, we use Google drive record notes for meetings or produce design documents.
+Finally, we use Google drive to record notes for meetings or produce design documents.

 ## Technical Leads